objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 The game allowed the collection of a total of 6 beacons.
 The following only shows the code for one of them... the ARJIAN beacon.

 During construction, all we have to do is create a svg image that does not have a source just yet.
-So we can conveniently select the image and update it we apply the css class `.beacon-1`.
+For the purpose of conveniently selecting and updating the image we apply the css class `.beacon-1`.

 ```javascript